andrasferenczi/idea_widget_preview/README.md

 ![IDEA](./docs/plugin/images/idea_features.png)

-1) Refresh: This button reloads the current preview
+1) Refresh: This button reloads the current preview.
-2) This is the preview panel you can open in any .dart file.
-The content is context-dependent and in case of errors, or missing implementation, you will see a different message.
+2) This is the preview panel you can open in any `.dart` file.
+The content is context-dependent and in case of errors, or missing implementation, you will see a message instead of the preview.
 3) Additional logs view of the running processes.
 If your project contains errors, the preview cannot be rendered.
 These 2 readonly console views provides further info about issues.
 (Ideally, IDEA and the Dart plugin will highlight the issues in your project anyway.)